Skip to main content

 Free, drop-in

-Join us in Centrespace for a two-day ceramics showcase.
+Join us in Centrespace for our ceramics showcase.

 This event brings together makers working with clay in its many forms, with work available to purchase alongside demos and creative activities.